-80. The Committee for Development Policy will continue to align its work programme to the needs and priorities established by the Council with a view to contributing effectively to the Council's deliberations and assisting it in the performance of its functions.

-81. For its sixteenth session, the Committee will undertake work on the theme of the 2014 annual ministerial review, "Addressing ongoing and emerging challenges for meeting the MDGs in 2015 and for sustaining development gains in the future".
-In this regard, it will analyze how current rules and global governance structures promote effective responses to international problems and a fair distribution of development opportunities among countries.
-In this regard, the Committee will also consider the effectiveness of existing mechanisms for monitoring global governance.

-82. In preparation of the triennial review of the list of least developed countries the Committee will review and fine tune current methodological approaches and criteria used to classify countries as LDCs.
-It will also monitor, as applicable, the development progress of graduating and graduated countries as established by General Assembly resolution A/67/221 and in accordance with the guidelines recommended in this present report.

-83. The Committee will also address the effectiveness of an international support system based on a country classification framework in view of the increasing heterogeneity of developing countries, the problems of incentives these classifications generate and the persistence of challenges to be addressed.
+- 79. The Committee for Development Policy will continue to align its work programme with the needs and priorities established by the Council, with a view to contributing effectively to the Council's deliberations and assisting it in the performance of its functions. - 80.
+For its sixteenth session, the Committee will undertake work on the theme of the 2014 annual ministerial review, "Addressing ongoing and emerging challenges for meeting the Millennium Development Goals in 2015 and for sustaining development gains in the future".
+In this regard, it will analyse how current rules and global governance structures promote effective responses to international problems and a fair distribution of development opportunities among countries.
+The Committee will also consider the effectiveness of existing mechanisms for monitoring global governance. - 81.
+In preparation of the triennial review of the list of least developed countries, the Committee will review and fine-tune current methodological approaches and criteria used to classify countries as least developed countries.
+It will also monitor, as applicable, the development progress of graduating and graduated countries as established by the General Assembly in its resolution 67/221 and in accordance with the guidelines recommended in the present report. - 82.
+The Committee will also address the effectiveness of an international support system based on a country classification framework, in view of the increasing heterogeneity of developing countries, the problems of incentives these classifications generate and the persistence of challenges to be addressed.